mcdonc/breakonthru/README.txt

 You can change this in asterisk's extensions.conf (in each Dial directive).

-Two doors are supported, represented by unlock0_gpio_pin and unlock1_gpio_pin in the configuration file.
-You may need to change the ``index.pt`` HTML in breakonthru/templates if you have fewer doors (just delete one of the buttons).
-You may need to change both the ``index.pt`` (add more buttons) and the ``breakonthru/scripts/doorclient.py`` file (to accept more unlockX_gpio_pin configuration values) if you have more doors.
+Two doors are supported, represented by unlock0_gpio_pin and unlock1_gpio_pin in the "client.ini" configuration file.
+You may need to change the "index.pt" HTML in breakonthru/templates if you have fewer doors (just delete one of the buttons).
+You may need to change both the "index.pt" (add more buttons) and the "breakonthru/scripts/doorclient.py" file (to accept more unlockX_gpio_pin configuration values) if you have more doors.

 Doors will stay unlocked for 5 seconds when an unlock request is successful.
 This is configurable via the door_unlocked_duration value in the client.ini config file.